DataDog/datadog-operator/docs/secret_management.md

 **Remarks:**

-* The helper `"/readsecret_multiple_providers.sh"` allows the (cluster) Agent to directly read Kubernetes secrets within both its own and other namespaces.
-Note that to do this, the associated ServiceAccount must be granted permissions with the appropriate Roles and RoleBindings.
-This can be done manually or using the following options:
+* The `"/readsecret_multiple_providers.sh"` helper enables the Agent to directly read Kubernetes Secrets across both its own and other namespaces.
+Ensure that the associated ServiceAccount has the necessary permissions by assigning the appropriate Roles and RoleBindings, which can be set manually or using the following options:
-    * `global.secretBackend.enableGlobalPermissions`: whether a ClusterRole allowing the Agents to read **ALL** Kubernetes secrets is created.
+    * `global.secretBackend.enableGlobalPermissions`: Determines if a ClusterRole is created that enables the Agents to read **all** Kubernetes Secrets.
       ```yaml
       apiVersion: datadoghq.com/v2alpha1
       kind: DatadogAgent